 - and at least one faculty-wide specialisation of 4 credit points, which may include a core unit

 - plus completion of the compulsory zero credit point academic integrity unit.
-The remaining 4 credit points may be selected from a faculty-wide specialisation or other postgraduate units (subject to eligibility)
+The remaining 4 credit points of electives may be selected from a faculty-wide specialisation or other postgraduate units (subject to eligibility)

 - Arts and Cultural Industries

 - Digital Transformation

 - International Trade and Business

 - Project Management

 - Property and Real Estate

 Standard entry requirements